mgharvey/reading_group/index.md

 LSU Evolution Discussion Group
 =======

 A discussion group meeting Tuesday evenings at 8pm.
 See the [Google Group](https://groups.google.com/forum/#!forum/lsu-evol-discussion) for more info.
+To download pdfs, click on the "(pdf)" link and then on "View Raw".

 This Week
 -------